NIthun23/cv/README.md

-This repository shows my diffent projects on front-end web development,
+This repository shows my different projects on front-end web development.